quantmind/quantflow/notebooks/models/bns.md

 # BNS Model

 The Barndorff-Nielson--Shephard (BNS) model is a stochastic volatility model where the variance process $\nu_t$, or better, the activity rate process, follows a [non-gaussian OU process](./ou.md).
-The leverage effect can be accommodated by correlating the Brownian motion and the BDLP $z_t$ as the following equations illustrate:
+The leverage effect can be accommodated by correlating the Brownian motion $w_t$ and the BDLP $z_t$ as the following equations illustrate:

 \begin{align}
     y_t &= w_{\tau_t} + \rho z_{\kappa t} \\